PhD Student in Economics

 m.de-maria@imperial.ac.uk

 Welcome!
-I am a first-year PhD student in Economics at Imperial College London.
-I conduct research in empirical industrial organization, international trade, and health.
+I am a second-year PhD student in Economics at Imperial College London.
+My main field of research is empirical industrial organization, and I study how market power shapes innovation incentives and the direction of technological change.

-I received my MSc (with Distinction) in Economics from UCL in 2021.
-Prior to that, I receive my BSc summa cum laude from the Sapienza University of Rome.
+I received my MSc (with Distinction) in Economics from UCL and my BSc summa cum laude from the Sapienza University of Rome.

 I am originally from Rome, Italy.